GGAKG/Learning/README.md

-Learning java Springboot Framework and Testing with jenkins
+Learning java Springboot Framework and Testing with jenkins pull trigger